Rasmusaj2/rProx/README.md

 rProx watches who joins your games & lobbies, and looks up playerdata and stats

 ## Public Service
-rProx runs a public test-proxy available at `temp.rasmus.zip`
+rProx runs a public test-proxy available at `rprox.rasmus.zip`

 Please be aware that this server will store your Session Token when logging in.
 Use it with caution.